 Having lived and worked in both India and Georgia, Jay possessed a unique understanding that both had rural communities that shared a common health care challenge: limited access to health care, especially cancer screening.
 Therefore, the first two health care initiatives at UHRU focus on increasing awareness of and access to cancer screening.
 The Georgia Colon Cancer Prevention Project strives to eliminate barriers to colon cancer screening across the state of Georgia, and the Gujarat Breast and Cervical Cancer Screening Project aims to raise awareness of and increase breast and cervical cancer screening among rural women living in India.
 In 2018, UHRU received IRS approval as a public charity under 501(c)(3).

 UHRU is a nonprofit organization founded with the goal of improving the health outcomes of the underserved.
 UHRU strives to ensure that underserved Georgians have equal access to health care, especially cancer screening.
-The underserved populations UHRU targets include medically underserved and rural and urban uninsured and underinsured Georgians.
+The underserved populations UHRU targets include medically underserved, rural and urban uninsured, and underinsured Georgians.

 Federally Qualified Health Centers (FQHC and hereafter referred to as Centers) provide health care programs partially funded by the Department of Health and Human Services.
 They provide primary and preventive health care services to persons of all ages, regardless of their ability to pay or health insurance status.
 Therefore, these Centers provide critical health care services to the communities they serve.